 Echinacea

-Echinacea has wound-healing and immune-boosting properties that may help heal your canker sores or prevent them from forming in the first place.
+Echinacea has wound-healing and immune-boosting properties.
+These properties may help heal your canker sores.
+They might also prevent them from forming in the first place.

 Procedure: